|

 Maine Real Estate

-Manufacturing is still the largest sector in the state's economy.
-Maine is a leading producer of paper and wood products, which are the most valuable of all manufactures in the state.
+While declining, Maine is still a leading producer of paper and wood products, which are the most valuable of all manufactures in the state.

 Food products and transportation equipment are also important, but production of leather goods (especially shoes) has declined.
 The mineral wealth of the state is considerable.
 Many varieties of granite, including some superior ornamental types, have been used for construction throughout the nation.
 Sand and gravel, zinc, and peat are found in addition to stone.
 However, much of Maine's abundant natural and industrial resources remain undeveloped.